 Buildings consume significant amounts of water every day.
 In colder climates, approximately 40 - 50 % of water is consumed as warm water.
 Thus, substantial amount of energy is needed in order to produce warm water for building and occupant purposes.
-This is especially true with residential buildings, swimming halls and sport centers, where warm water is for e.g. in showers, washing machines and cleaning.
-Usually taking care of personal hygiene shares the biggest part of warm water consumption.
-In office buildings, water heating can share smaller part of total energy consumption.
-(Seppänen, Rakennusten lämmitys, 2001)
+This is especially true with residential buildings, swimming halls and sport centers, where warm water is used in showers, washing machines and for cleaning.
+Usually taking care of personal hygiene uses the largest part of warm water consumption.
+In office buildings, water heating has a smaller part in total energy consumption.
+(Seppänen, 2001)

-Heat is often transferred from district heating system to warm domestic water.
-As presented before, water can be also heated by using boilers or electricity.
+Heat is often transferred from the district heating system to warm domestic water.
+Water can also be heated by using boilers or electricity.
 Today, water heating should be more efficient and renewable energy sources should be used in water heating.
 Thus, water heating can be assisted by using solar thermal collectors, heat pumps (air-to-water, ground-to-water or water-to water) or combination of solar thermal collectors and heat pump.
 It is also possible to utilize heat from wastewater streams.
-Recovering heat from wastewater is more economical in bigger municipal buildings, such as swimming pools.
+Recovering heat from wastewater is more economical in larger municipal buildings, such as swimming pools.
 (Awbi, 2008)

 Water heating and distribution should be as efficient as possible.
 Factors affecting to the efficiency of water heating include heat losses through heat production system, pipes, valves and other equipment.
-In addition, pressure losses in pipes should not be too big.
-Otherwise excess electricity is needed in pumps etc. One has to always remember that water consumption should be also minimized by changing habits and having efficient water nozzles and domestic appliances, besides lowering the temperature of the hot water.
+In addition, pressure losses in pipes should not be too large.
+Otherwise, excess electricity is needed in pumps, etc. It needs to be remembered that water consumption should also be minimized by changing habits and having efficient water nozzles and domestic appliances, and lowering the temperature of the hot water.
 Energy demand of water systems can be also decreased by utilizing grey water in toilets and gathering rain water and leading those to e.g. vegetable garden, if possible.
-(Bauer;Mösle;& Schwarz, 2010)
+(Bauer et al., 2001)

 The temperature of the domestic hot water should be high enough (between 55 - 65 °C) in order to avoid harmful growth of bacteria (especially Legionella pneumophila).
 On the other hand, lower water temperature e.g. in pipes and storages prevent from excessive heat losses through surfaces.
 Thus, lowest possible temperature should be used.
-Placing the water storage tank in warm room prevents also from heat losses.
-(Seppänen, Rakennusten lämmitys, 2001)
+Placing the water storage tank in warm room also prevents from heat losses.
+(Seppänen, 2001)

-6. Electricity and control systems in buildings
+5 Electricity and control systems in buildings